astropy/astropy/docs/development/releasing.rst

       $ git add astropy_helpers
       $ git commit -m "updated helpers to v<version>"

 #.
-Wait for the continuous integration services (E.g., Travis) to run on the PR
+Wait for the continuous integration services (e.g., Travis) to run on the PR
    to ensure the release commit of the helpers works with the to-be-released version of Astropy.